Frequently Asked Questions

 - Use the volume buttons of your Android device.

-vespucci has a built in conflict resolution capability.
-If you want finer grain control over the resolution process you can export all your changes to a .osc file, open that with JOSM and use JOSMs conflict resolution capabilities.
+Vespucci has a built in conflict resolution capability.
+If you want finer grain control over the resolution process you can export all your changes to a .osm file, open that with JOSM and use JOSM's conflict resolution capabilities.

 When word prediction is turned on in MessageEase it causes issues entering text for keys in the "Details" tab, disabling word prediction allows it to work.

 Why do I have to have GPS turned on?

 You don't.
 You can return to the app and continue working by pressing the back button when the system asks you to turn on GPS (location based functions will not work).